By Briana Holtzman, JTFN Director

 As we processed the grants, one trend rose to the top, social justice.
 Social justice philanthropy often refers to grants that work at the root of a problem.
 The tension between providing for those in need right now and changing systems that cause the need in the first place is one that philanthropists around the world grapple with.
 The appearance of social justice grants in teen foundations shows that teens today are certainly aware of immediate need, but are also developing an increased understanding that philanthropy can drive change in different ways.

-We invite you to download the study and join the JTFN team online, March 29th, as we share a snapshot and explore these and other trends in the field of Jewish teen philanthropy.
+We invite you to download the study and check out the webinar, as we share a snapshot and explore these and other trends in the field of Jewish teen philanthropy.
 The webinar will feature an additional portion specifically for professionals in the field to explore implications and opportunities for local programs.